An Essay Featured in The Conflict of Mind by O.G. Rose

 We seem naturally inclined to forget how wide the gap is between the idea and the experience until the experience, and soon thereafter we forget again, tricked by the impressions of our ideas.
 And this is life.
 Furthermore, we know “ideas aren’t experiences” more so than experience it: we never experience this general truth, only particularities of it (such as “the idea of rain isn’t the experience of rain,” “the idea of economic collapse isn’t the experience of economic collapse,” etc.).
 This being the case, there is always some idea of some experience which isn’t backed by any kind of experience at all for us, and whatever these experiences are, we aren’t orientated “toward” them in the same way we are “toward” that which we have actually experienced.
 What is only an idea to us is that which we aren’t “toward” in the same way we are “toward” an experience, which is also an idea — an “idea/experience” — seeing as what we experience is also that which we will have an idea of, unless that is we have amnesia, entirely forget, etc. (unlikely circumstances that, though possible, don’t change the point of this paper).

 We simply can’t be influenced by the idea “ideas aren’t experiences” the same way we can be influenced by a given experience, and this hints at why history repeats: knowing the causes of historical events will not motivate us like experiencing those causes (which if we experience, are likely too far advanced to stop).
-And yet we cannot experience history (at best, we can visit recreations), only read about it and hence understand it in terms of ideas, which may counterproductively make us feel like we do understand history, making us overconfident.
+And yet we cannot experience history: at best, we can visit museums, read books about it, etc., and so understand history in terms of ideas, which may counterproductively make us feel like we do understand history, making us overconfident.
 Considering this, the act of studying history to avoid repeating it can contribute to the likelihood that we fail to avoid the mistakes of history.
 This logic applies to all mistakes in general: knowing we shouldn’t do x is to possess an idea that is likely to prove weak when faced with the experience-based temptation to do x.
 And having possessed an idea about x, being overconfident, we have failed to adequately prepare ourselves.

 But how could we be prepared for what we don’t know about?
 If we don’t know that “x causes y and y is bad,” how could we know we need to avoid x or even what constitutes x?
 Without ideas about x, we seem destined to commit x, but the mere idea “we shouldn’t do x” is never as strong as the experience of the temptation to do x, and in fact the idea may make us weaker via overconfidence.
 It seems we are destined to prove “weak” to stop mistakes from being (re)committed, as we seem “weak” to not give into the despair that arises when we try to articulate experiences into the ideas that experiences can never be.